 DIEM is a cross-border digital innovation programme that empowers students from different disciplines to learn and co-create tech solutions to capture emerging, global opportunities.
 You will learn to build digital products that matter by working as teams to develop intuitive and tested Minimum Viable Products for the real world.
 To do this, you will learn and apply methodologies such as agile development, design thinking and lean start-up which came out of Silicon Valley for the Asian context.
 Students will be required to grasp business needs, work closely with users and undergo an iterative software development process.
 This module will give you exposure to designing for cross-cultural environments and the ethical impacts of digital technologies as well.
 You will also be able to experiment with cutting-edge technologies such as a.i. in this module.
 In summary, DIEM aims to provide a safe and inclusive environment for anyone who wants to create impact with technology to learn as a community.

 This is an experimental module that aims to cater for beginners and experts alike, allowing both technical and non-technical students to work together alongside overseas peers and industry experts.
-There are no exams, your assignments will consist of learning reflections, building websites, attending external learning events and etc.
+There are no exams, your assignments will consist of learning reflections, building websites, attending external learning events and etc. As you progress in the module, you can choose to focus on 1 of 3 tracks: Technical, Entrepreneurship or Storytelling (Digital Marketing).

 This 4 Modular Credit Unrestricted Elective will be graded as CS/CU (Completed Satisfactorily/Completed Unsatisfactorily) and offered again in AY 2019/2010 Semester 2.
 DYOM also will not be counted toward the limit stipulated on the number of Level-1000 modules.
 For more frequently asked questions, visit this link.